cernekee/ocproxy/README.md

 running `ip netns`), vpnns does not require root privileges, changing the host network configuration, or any proxy configuration in the app.

+The `--name` option allows additional (and separate) namespaces to be created.

+The OpenVPN example requires out-of-tree patches.
+Updated openvpn and ocproxy packages are available for Ubuntu 14.04 LTS and 16.04 LTS:

+    sudo -s
+    apt-get install software-properties-common
+    add-apt-repository --yes ppa:cernekee
+    apt-get update
+    apt-get install ocproxy openvpn

 Credits
 -------